KadirGokdeniz/global_gate/README.md

 This AI-powered airline policy assistant represents a modern approach to information retrieval in the travel industry.
 By combining web scraping, vector databases, large language models, and advanced speech processing capabilities, we've created a comprehensive system that transforms how travelers access airline policy information.
 The solution addresses real pain points in travel planning while demonstrating practical applications of RAG architecture with multimodal interaction in production environments.

-## Conclusion

-Built with modern AI, microservices principles, and cutting-edge speech technology, this system showcases how intelligent automation combined with natural voice interaction can significantly improve user experience in complex information domains.
-The project serves both as a practical travel tool and a reference implementation for RAG-based information systems with integrated speech capabilities.

 ---

 **Ready to streamline your travel planning?
 Start asking questions through text or voice and experience the future of airline policy assistance with full speech integration.**